preciousdamisa/whatspool-frontend/README.md

 ## TODO

-- Add a reusable success alert component.
+- Add a close button to the nav drawer.
+- Code clean up and proper error handling.